Abu Salim prison: Construction

 The prison was built in 1984 by foreign workers in record time from imported, pre-fabricated concrete slabs.
 Each slab had a concrete hole in its middle, so that cranes could put the slabs in place.
 The holes were then filled with mortar, but inmates later managed to reopen the holes, hide the openings and communicate through them with each other.
 Abu Salim prison was built to replace the "Black Horse" prison.
 The prison consisted of two identical blocks called the military prison and the central prison.
 Each block consisted of eight wards.

-Use before the alleged massacre
+Use before the massacre

 The first prisoners arrived in September 1984.
 They had been arrested after a May 1984 attack on Gaddafi's compound at Bab al-Azizia.
 In March 1988, 426 out of 530 political prisoners in Abu Salim were released in an amnesty.
 However, the prison population increased again after mass arrests in the following years in successive waves, beginning with December 1988 to March 1989, followed by hundreds suspected of participating in a coup attempt in October 1993.
 In March 1995, 306 prisoners were released, followed by mass arrests from mid-May to August 1995.
 There were three break-outs, in July 1995, December 1995 and mid-June 1996, involving up to 400 men.